 Conclusion

-As aquatic reptiles, sea turtles are perfectly adapted to hold their breath for long stretches of time.
+As aquatic reptiles, sea turtles are perfectly adapted to hold their breath for long periods.
 These turtles are capable of holding their breath for as long as 7 hours.
+This capability is especially beneficial in deep water where surfacing frequently is not feasible.

 This is however only possible when they are sleeping or hibernating.
 In this state, their metabolism rate is low and they burn less oxygen.